Burkina Faso

 Birding Burkina Faso

-Faso Burkina Faso has been called the honest men’s land, and is one of the easiest and safest countries in Western Africa.
-Coupled with an impressive list of birds (over 500 species, thanks to its location between Sahelian, in the north, and tropical forest habitats, in the south) and a fantastic and well preserved variety of game and mammals make Burkina, formerly called Upper Volta, a must-visit location for pioneer birders.
+Faso Burkina Faso has been called the honest men’s land, and was one of the easiest and safest countries in Western Africa, but political instability and Islamist incursions has marred that reputation.
+It has an impressive list of birds (over 500 species, thanks to its location between Sahelian, in the north, and tropical forest habitats, in the south) and a fantastic and well-preserved variety of game and mammals, which make it a must-visit location for pioneer birders.

 Birding in Burkina is pioneering birding, you’ll have to travel with this in mind.
-Tourism is developed and game ranches, national parks or wildlife reserves are usual destinations for visitors.
-You won’t have trouble finding 4-wheel drive vehicles and guides but as birding is an unusual activity, you may need to explain your wishes.
+Tourism is under-developed and game ranches, national parks or wildlife reserves are the usual destinations for visitors.
+Independent birders won’t have trouble finding 4-wheel drive vehicles and guides but as birding is an unusual activity, you may need to explain your wishes.
 Although some parks may be open throughout the entire year (excepted Arly NP); the rainy season frequently transforms the paths and tracks into impracticable muddy swamps, while the green sea of high tropical grasses can complicate the viewing of the wildlife.
 For these reasons, the best period for visiting Burkina Faso is from (mid-October) November to June or mid-July.
+If you can book one an organised tour gives you the benefit of up-to-date local knowledge.

 Top Sites